ONSdigital/ons-devops/README.md

 This Vagrant provisioning will cater both the needs.

-## Pre-requisites
+# Pre-requisites

 - Vagrant (https://www.vagrantup.com/downloads.html)
 - Virtualbox (https://www.virtualbox.org/wiki/Downloads)

 Note: It is recommended to use latest version of Vagrant i.e. >= 1.8.4, as earlier versions had issues with Ansible 2.0.

-## Important files:
+# Important files:

- - **nodes.yml**: The file contains all the details of the nodes which you can provision via vagrant up <nodename> command.
+ - nodes.yml: The file contains all the details of the nodes which you can provision via vagrant up < nodename > command.
 For more details see the comments in the file https://github.com/ONSdigital/ons-devops/blob/ons-devops-new/nodes.yaml .
- - **ons-automation/development/inventory_dev**: The file contains the information about the groups of inventories in Ansible.
+ - ons-automation/development/inventory_dev: The file contains the information about the groups of inventories in Ansible.
 This will be used to separate the variables for different environments and groups of hosts.

-## ONS Business Index environment
+# ONS Business Index environment
 ----------------------------------

 ONS Business Index development environment includes following tools to be setup: